mangel0111/shortify/docs/overview.md

 To ensure uniqueness:

-We hash the original url and encode it in Base62, generating a short, user-friendly, and unique identifier.
+1. We hash the original url and encode it in Base62, generating a short, user-friendly, and unique identifier.

-To further eliminate collision risks, we can consider implementing a dedicated microservice for ID generation if scalability becomes a concern.
+2. To further eliminate collision risks, we can consider implementing a dedicated microservice for ID generation if scalability becomes a concern.

+**Note:** This app is using CRC32 over SHA hashing to ensure a shorter ID that could.

+## Redirection

+The redirection service is responsible for fetching the short URL and redirecting the request to the original URL.
+There are two status codes we can use for redirection:

+- **301 Moved Permanently**: This indicates that the requested URL has been permanently moved.
+The browser will cache the redirect, meaning subsequent requests for the same URL will not reach our service.
+- **302 Found (Temporary Redirect)**: This indicates that the requested URL is temporarily moved.
+The browser will continue to send future requests to our service instead of caching the redirect.

+While using **301 redirects** could reduce the number of requests our service needs to handle, we require **302 redirects** because we need to track redirections, sources, and additional analytics data.

+### Handling Click Tracking and Concurrency

+To keep the implementation simple, we update the URL record's click count directly within our service.
+However, this can lead to **race conditions** when multiple clients access the same short URL simultaneously.

+A more robust approach would be to offload analytics tracking to a separate service or an external provider.
+Alternatively, we could use a queue-based system (e.g., Kafka, Redis Streams, or RabbitMQ) to process click updates asynchronously, ensuring data integrity and scalability.